microsoft/vscode-docs/docs/python/tutorial-django.md

 ### Create a base page template and styles

 A base page template in Django contains all the shared parts of a set of pages, including references to CSS files, script files, and so forth.
-Base templates also define one or more **block** tags that other templates that extend the base are expected to override.
+Base templates also define one or more **block** tags with content that extended templates are expected to override.
 A block tag is delineated by `{% block <name> %}` and `{% endblock %}` in both the base template and extended templates.

 The following steps demonstrate creating a base template.